Dental Assisting A.A.S.

-- Work with licensed dentists and gain clinical experience through two internship opportunities.
-As a dental assisting major, you’ll complete 75 hours of service in the UAA Dental Clinic, helping provide dental services to the Anchorage campus and local community.
+- Work with licensed dentists and gain clinical experience through two or more internship opportunities.
+As a dental assisting major, you’ll complete service in the UAA Dental Clinic, helping provide dental services to the Anchorage campus and local community.
 In local area dental offices, you’ll spend 300 hours turning theory and methodology into practice.

 - Participate in two service learning projects.
 In the past, dental assisting majors have provided oral hygiene instruction to local elementary schools and participated in UAA Dental Days to join volunteers in providing free dental services to the Anchorage campus and local communities in UAA’s Dental Clinic.

 - Learn from expert faculty and staff who have published research and presented nationally on oral healthcare topics.
-Program instructors include board-certified dental assistants and a retired military service member.
-Their specialties include infection control, dental radiography, oral pathology and dental materials.
+Program instructors include board-certified dental assistants whose specialties include infection control, dental radiography and dental materials.

 Dental assisting associate degree program curriculumThe University of Alaska Anchorage’s associate degree program in dental assisting combines general course requirements with major requirements to develop your interpersonal and technical skills, as well as general healthcare knowledge.
 Coursework includes topics in biology, psychology, nutrition and communication to prepare for general dentistry or specialty areas in dental healthcare such as maxillofacial surgery, orthodontics, endodontics, periodontics, prosthodontics and pediatric dentistry.